Dartvauder/NeuroTrainerWebUI/README.md

 1) First upload your models to the folder: *models/llm*
 2) Upload your dataset to the folder: *datasets/llm*
 3) Select your model and dataset from the drop-down lists
+4) Select a finetune type
-4) Set up the model hyper-parameters for finetuning
+5) Set up the model hyper-parameters for finetuning
-5) Click the `Submit` button to receive the finetuned model
+6) Click the `Submit` button to receive the finetuned model

 #### Evaluate:

 1) First upload your models to the folder: *finetuned-models/llm*
 2) Upload your dataset to the folder: *datasets/llm*
-3) Select your model and dataset from the drop-down lists
+3) Select your models and dataset from the drop-down lists
-4) Set up the model parameters for evaluate
+4) Set up the models parameters for evaluate
 5) Click the `Submit` button to receive the evaluate of model

 #### Generate:

-1) Select your model from the drop-down list
+1) Select your models from the drop-down list
-2) Set up the model according to the parameters you need
+2) Set up the models according to the parameters you need
-3) Set up the model parameters to generate
+3) Set up the models parameters to generate
 4) Click the `Submit` button to receive the generated text

 ### StableDiffusion - has three sub-tabs: